 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Some foods and drugs can affect how hydrocodone with pseudoephedrine works.
-Tell your doctor if you are also using a tricyclic antidepressant (TCA).
+- Some medicines can affect how hydrocodone or pseudoephedrine works.
+Tell your doctor if you are using any of the following:

 - Tell your doctor if you use anything else that makes you sleepy.
 Some examples are allergy medicine, narcotic pain medicine, and alcohol.

 - Do not drink alcohol while you are using this medicine.

 - Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, asthma, diabetes, digestion or stomach problems, glaucoma, heart disease, high blood pressure, Addison disease, thyroid problems, enlarged prostate, trouble urinating, or history of head injury or drug abuse.